-Senior Care in Moss Point | Singing River Health & Rehabilitation
+Expert senior care in Moss Point | Singing River Health & Rehabilitation

-Description (characters = 245):
+Description (characters = 271):

-For senior healthcare or rehabilitation, our Life Enrichment Program includes features and amenities to aid the healing process.
+For effective, compassionate senior healthcare or rehabilitation, our Life Enrichment program includes activities and amenities to aid the healing process.
 Call the expert healthcare providers at Singing River Healthcare and Rehabilitation Center today at (228) 762-7451!

 ABOVE SECTION FOR INTERNAL USE ONLY – Please exclude from client review

+^ Title and Desc updates & 2 tweaks below for d4 ^

-Our Life Enrichment Program is designed to speed healing and lift spirits
+Our Life Enrichment program is designed to speed healing and lift spirits

 Healing is a journey.
 Some days are full of progress and rewards, while others are just plain hard work.
-To encourage a positive state of mind (an important part of getting better!) while your family member is on the road to recovery, Singing River’s Life Enrichment Program offers an array of features, amenities and activities to nourish, entertain and enlighten.
+To encourage a positive state of mind (an important part of getting better!) while you or your family member is on the road to recovery, our Life Enrichment program offers an array of amenities and activities.

-Amenities to entertain, soothe and comfort
+Little extras make all the difference

 Spa – Features relaxing music, plush towels, lotions and a private shower room in a hotel-inspired atmosphere.